ciso360ai/ciso360ai/README.md

 docker compose up -d
 ```

-This will build the local containers and start the app...
+This will pull or build the local containers and start the app...
 Wait until all containers are started:
 ```
 api INFO: Server started at http://0.0.0.0:8055